tjjjia/arena-plugin/README.md

 ````

 ### Accessing private blocks (Authentication)
 To access private blocks, you will need an access token.
-Generate your token at https://dev.are.na/oauth/applications and store it in Are.na Plugin's settings.
+Generate your token at https://dev.are.na/oauth/applications and store it in the plugin settings.

-## How to build
+## Build instructions for developers

 - Clone this repo.
 - Make sure your NodeJS is at least v16 (`node --version`).